yasirbhutta/yasirbhutta.github.io/computer-networks/docs/ip-address.md

+---
+layout: page
+title: Finding Your Public IP Address: Techniques Using Command Line, PowerShell, and Python
+description: To find your public IP address, you can use several methods.
+Here are a few tasks you can perform to achieve that: 1.
+Open Command Prompt.
+2. Run the...
+keywords: address, public, opendns, your, com
+---
 # Finding Your Public IP Address: Techniques Using Command Line, PowerShell, and Python

 To find your public IP address, you can use several methods.
 Here are a few tasks you can perform to achieve that: